 What Video Card Should I Buy?

-A new separate video card is always an improvement from integrated video.
+A new separate video card is typically an improvement from integrated video.
 Higher performance video cards provide smoother full motion video and better 3D gaming performance.

 How Video Cards Operate

 Before selecting a video card, we believe it is important to know what a video card does in the system.
 The separate video card plugs into a slot on your board and provides your computer with a second sub-processor called a GPU (graphics processing unit).
 All the calculations that are needed to turn the computer code into the picture on the screen are given over to this second sub processor and it is dedicated to this task.
 This hand-off of this job frees up your main CPU to do its main job of calculating and pushing data around.
 If you are have very simple graphics related calculations (like text or small static images) a separate GPU is less important than with more complicated or moving images.

 In video games, a separate graphics card helps to turn a set of instructions into a complex 3D image with surface textures and shading that are constantly changing.
 The 3D model also has virtual lighting and other factors.
 In many cases video games actually will not work if they do not identify a separate GPU and they will only start to apply many of the possible textures and shading of figures when they sense a GPU of sufficient capability.
 A higher level GPU will also allow for more frames per second to be generated so the action will feel less choppy, more natural, and more realistic.
 When processing moving video images (especially high definition) the video card is often given the task of filling in any gaps, errors, or compression remnants in the video frames to give the images a clean, smooth and clear appearance.